CSE232-MSU/CSE232/exam_policies.md

 As just stated, for students that have conflicts with both exam times, please respond to the Piazza post announcing this exam.
 We will need to schedule a 60 minute one-on-one oral exam as an alternative during the week of the exam.
 Do note that you need to announce a valid time conflict with both exam times ASAP to be eligible for the alternative exam.
 If you have university-approved accommodations (VISA), please inform us of them on that Piazza announcement.

 You'll need to use the Zoom app on a separate device with a camera (likely a phone or tablet) that can show your workspace and computer screen.
-You will obviously need a computer from which to take the exam, which will be a D2L Quiz.
+You will obviously need a computer from which to take the exam, which will be a Codio assignment.

 Please ensure that your screen, workspace and profile are visible by the Zoom device throughout the exam.
 Example: